Best Chest Exercise

 This is the part you train to get the right "Arnold hang" look for the pecs.

-Dips is another old-timer exercise many choose to ignore in favor of newer machines.
-Big mistake; few exercise hits the lower portion of the pecs as well as dips do.
+• Dips: Dips is another old-timer exercise many choose to ignore in favor of newer machines.
+This is a big mistake; few exercise hits the lower portion of the pecs as well as dips do.
 Just remember not to overstretch the shoulder joint at the bottom, as it is very vulnerable in this position.
 Make a smooth but distinct turn as soon as your upper arms are parallel to the floor.

-Cable Crossover Flyes can be made even better by bending your elbows so that your forearms are parallel to the cables.
+• Cable Crossover Flyes: This exercise can be made even better by bending your elbows so that your forearms are parallel to the cables.
 This allows you to use more weight in a more controlled arc of movement, making this exercise like a pseudo-dip only with a brand-new angle -- a sure way to rustle the muscle from its slumber.
-Good luck!